 For fiscal year 2022, District foundation funding received from the state of Ohio will be funded using a direct funding model.
-Under this new model, community school, STEM school and scholarship funding will be directly funded by the State of Ohio to the respective schools.
-For fiscal year 2021 and prior, the amounts related to students who were residents of the District were funded to the District who, in turn, made the payment to the respective school.
-For fiscal year 2021, the District reported \$115,303 in revenue and expenditures/expense related to these programs.
+Under this new model, community school, STEM school, open enrollment and scholarship funding will be directly funded by the State of Ohio to the educating schools.
+For fiscal year 2021 and prior, the amounts related to students who were residents of the District were funded to the District who, in turn, made the payment to the educating school.
+For fiscal year 2021, the District reported \$676,636 in revenues and expenditures/expenses related to these programs.
+Also, during fiscal year 2021, the District reported \$337,000 in tuition and fees from resident school districts which will be direct funded to the District as the educating entity in fiscal year 2022.
 This new funding system calculates a unique base cost and a unique "per-pupil local capacity amount" for each District.
 The District's state core foundation funding is then calculated.
 Any change in funding will be subject to a phase in percentage of 16.67 percent for fiscal year 2022 and 33.33 percent for fiscal year 2023.